skypher/disclosure/README.md

 *This is a work in progress with more changes to be made.*

-TODO: obtain crop circle interpretation book.
+TODO: review reliable crop analysis further.

 TODO: check for any consistencies with crop circle message vs. government acting soon after.